 The second weekend we're going to get into more "advanced" skills that I'm going to be more than ready for because... the whole time in between both weekends I've been studying in my manual and completing the knowledge reviews (little quizzes) at the end of each chapter!
 On my second Saturday, I will go over these quizzes in depth with Keline in the store so everything is fresh in my mind when I take my final exam before heading to my second pool session in the afternoon!
 And then finally my final ocean trip on Sunday where I can complete my course in one final dive and enjoy two extra dives with my instructor, no skills needed, just practice my buoyancy and enjoy flying with the fish!

-NONDIVER: $20 off at checkout for a non-diver to come aboard and enjoy the day with us
+NONDIVER: $20 off your BOAT TICKET from DIVE CALENDAR at checkout for a non-diver to come aboard and enjoy the day with you!

 Q. How does Blue Holic Scuba compare to other stores?